 Attributes are defined by:

 An attribute is a specific detail about a node, such as an IP address, a host name, a list of loaded kernel modules, the version(s) of available programming languages that are available, and so on.
 An attribute may be unique to a specific node or it can be identical across every node in the organization.
-Attributes are most commonly set from a cookbook, by using Knife, or are retrieved by Ohai from each node prior to every Chef run.
-All attributes are indexed for search on the Chef Server.
+Attributes are most commonly set from a cookbook, by using Knife, or are retrieved by Ohai from each node prior to every chef-client run.
+All attributes are indexed for search on the server.
 Good candidates for attributes include:

 In general, attribute precedence is set to enable cookbooks and roles to define attribute defaults, for normal attributes to define the values that should be specific for a node, and for override attributes to force a certain value, even when a node already has that value specified.